Mental Health Advice for International Students

 • Native speakers or translation service supporting 200+ languages

-Tips for Managing Stress and Self-care
+Tips for Managing Stress, Mental Health, and Self-care

-Self-care isn’t just a buzzword—it is an ongoing necessity for all of us.
+Self-care isn’t just a buzzword — it is an ongoing necessity for all of us.
 Taking care of our physical and emotional needs helps us to better manage our day-to-day lives, social worlds, and professional relationships.

-“Of course, there are the usual, but very important things that we all know are important to maintain—and sometimes we are better at these than other times,” says Dr. Gottlieb, who suggests paying close attention to:
+“Of course, there are the usual, but very important things that we all know are important to maintain — and sometimes we are better at these than other times,” says Dr. Gottlieb, who suggests paying close attention to:

 • Adequate sleep